Essential Integrations for Multi-Channel Sellers: The Systems That Keep Fulfillment from Breaking

 ## 6. Reporting and Analytics Integration

-That is unfortunate, because reporting is how you discover whether the other integrations are actually working.
+This becomes problematic, because reporting is how you discover whether the other integrations are actually working.
+A multi-channel reporting stack should let operators see, by channel and in aggregate:

 - order volume,